CiscoDevNet/terraform-provider-catalystcenter/docs/resources/update_device_management_address.md

 page_title: "catalystcenter_update_device_management_address Resource - terraform-provider-catalystcenter"
 subcategory: "Inventory"
 description: |-
-  This resource edit the management IP Address of the device.
+  This resource manages the management IP Address of the device.
 ---

 # catalystcenter_update_device_management_address (Resource)

-This resource edit the management IP Address of the device.
+This resource manages the management IP Address of the device.

 ## Example Usage